n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 --->

 The no-break space is primarily used to insert spaces between phrases.
-Thai and Lao text does not employ inter-word spaces.
+Thai and Lao texts do not employ inter-word spaces.
 Consequently, when spaces are inserted into a text run, it is important that they be
-preserved: line-breaking algorithms must not break lines after a Thai and Lao space, so the no-break space character is used instead of the traditional space.
+preserved: line-breaking algorithms must not break lines after a Thai or Lao space, so the no-break space character is used instead of the traditional space.

 The no-break space may also be used to display those codepoints that